A step-by-step guide to how to pasteurize eggs sous vide at home. It’s safe and way easier than you think.

 How to Use Pasteurized Eggs

-When eggs are pasteurized, they can be used in any recipe that calls for partially cooked or raw eggs and spare you the health risks.
+When eggs are pasteurized, they can be used in any recipe that calls for partially cooked or raw eggs and spares you the health risks.

 You can also use pasteurized eggs to make classic breakfast dishes that are characterized by soft, runny (and usually raw) egg yolk—like eggs Benedict or poached eggs.
 Since egg yolks are an incredibly rich source of choline, which helps with healthy brain development, pasteurized egg yolks are a particularly beneficial food for pregnant women and young children.